LevOspennikov/bankaccounts/README.md

 # bankaccounts

 This is a RESTful api for creating and transfering some virtual money.
-It uses in-memory storage for account and history, works with 4 threads
+It uses in-memory storage for account and history, works with 4 threads.

+To start server you should run main function from Main.kt file.
+Server will start at `http://localhost:4567/`

 ### Available Services